sswatson/sswatson.github.io/coolstuff.md

             - **ObservableHQ**.
 Reactive notebooks specifically for Javascript.
             - **RStudio**.
 Premier development environment for R. Can also be used for both Python and Julia.
             - **Superset**.
 Open source data visualization dashboards.
+        - Miscellaneous
+            - **RAWGraphs** ([rawgraphs.io](https://rawgraphs.io)) Kind of like Esquisse (or Superset), but it works as a web app that you can paste your data into as a CSV.
+Gives you a ton of cool visualizations and ways to map the data.
     - Websites
         - Applications
             - **CoCalc**.
 Cloud environment with excellent collaboration tools which supports practically every piece of open source scientific computing software.